ckressibucher/array_merger/readme.md

 ------------

 This library currently works with php-5.4 until php-7.0.
-Because of version incompatibilities with dev-dependencies (they need php-5.5), the dev dependencies can not be resolved by composer with php-5.4.
-When updating the dependencies with `composer update --no-dev`, there should be no problems.
+Because of version incompatibilities with dev-dependencies (they need php-5.5), the dev dependencies can not be resolved by composer executed by a php-5.4 binary.
+When updating the dependencies with `composer update --no-dev`, there should be no problems, even if composer is run by php5.4.

-So, even if the library *should* work with php-5.4, it is not really tested.
+But, even if the library *should* work with php-5.4, it is not really tested.
 You should use at least php-5.5!
+Note also, that in the next version, support for php5.4 will likely be dropped.

 I've removed the test configuration "php: 5.4" from the travis setup.